-The life cycle can be categorized into three different stages: childhood, adolescence and adulthood.
+The life cycle can be categorized into three different stages: childhood, adolescence, and adulthood.
 The period of adolescence, ages 13 to 22, include physical changes associated with puberty along with completing middle school, high school, and for some, college.

-Granted, there are privileges to look forward to: driving, money management, working, going to college (for some) and legal drinking.
-However, there is no formal acknowledgement that things are changing in terms of relationships with family, friends and social institutions.
+Granted, there are privileges to look forward to: driving, money management, working, going to college (for some), and legal drinking.
+However, there is no formal acknowledgement that things are changing in terms of relationships with family, friends, and social institutions.

 A Quinceañera, for example, is celebrated in the Mexican culture when a girl turns fifteen.
 It is a social introduction and dates back to the Aztec and Mayan times, somewhere around 500 B.C.

 Similarly, Native Americans have many variations of the coming-of-age ritual, depending on the tribe.
 For the most part, girls have their rite of passage with the first menses and boys have theirs at the age of fourteen or fifteen.
 Both boys and girls are separated from the tribe to spend several days alone fasting.

 Girls stay in a wigwam made by their mothers away from the tribe, and after their vision, return to a feast.
-They are welcomed back with someone saying: "You left as a girl; you return as a woman.
+They are welcomed back with someone saying, "You left as a girl; you return as a woman.
 We sorrowed when you departed, leaving behind a girl we had grown to love.
 We rejoice at your return, new and different.
 Through you, the people will live."

 Today in the United States, boys do not usually mark the transition.
 For girls, periods are kept very private and rarely spoken about, unless the family welcomes womanhood with a special gift, meal, or celebration.

 Some will ask teens to do more chores around the house, including helping with laundry and cooking.
 Some teens begin to make their own doctors appointments, and most become responsible for their own homework and time management.

 Relationships with peers change as well.
 Friendships may change less frequently than they did in middle school.
 Interests are solidified and friends are important emotional supporters and social allies.
-Teens spend much of their free time with their friends, and those friends influence many of their decisions about participation in church, clubs, sports and other social activities.
+Teens spend much of their free time with their friends, and those friends influence many of their decisions about participation in church, clubs, sports, and other social activities.

 Another important part of adolescence is choosing a life path.
 Sometimes this means deciding to put all free time into one sport, music, dance, or other hobby; starting to prepare for college applications; doing more community service; or learning about careers that may interest them.

 No matter what their focus will be, teens begin to spend more time away from home.
 You can design a ritual that focuses on both the joy of the childhood they have experienced and the beginning of the transition into adulthood.

-Disclaimer: This content is the opinion of the author(s) and not necessarily that of your health care provider, the Palo Alto Medical Clinic, the Palo Alto Medical Foundation or Sutter Health.
+Disclaimer: This content is the opinion of the author(s) and not necessarily that of your health care provider, the Palo Alto Medical Clinic, the Palo Alto Medical Foundation, or Sutter Health.